randall-coding/music-festival-gpt/blog/write-up.md

 ### Mission 3: Getting Band Recommendations

 First we'll need input from the user about bands or genres they like.
-Let's just call that "bands".
+Let's just call that input "bands".
 We'll declare the args for the main tool like so `args: bands: A list of bands you like.`

-Next we need to read the contents of the file lineup.txt.
-To do this we will invoke the sys.read tool.
-Just like sys.write, but sys.read is for reading a file that's already been written.
+Next we need to read the contents of `lineup.txt`.
+To do this we will invoke the `sys.read` tool.
+As the name implies `sys.read` is for reading a file.

-After adding the apporpriate prompt we add input args to the main tool and also create a sub-tool to organize our script:

 *coachella.gpt*
 ```